groppe/kart/README.md

 ### Prerequisites

-The following are needed to run the application locally:
+The following dependencies are needed to run the application:
  - Python 2.7
  - Node.js 6.11.*
  - MongoDB 3.4.* database (on or accessible from the local machine)

+The following dependencies are needed to deploy and use the application:
+ - AWS account with administrator access
+ - Slack account with authorization to add an integration

 ### Installing